 Location: Derby, Derbyshire

-My fourteenth stadium of 2014 was on Saturday 2nd August at Pride Park in Derby, Derbyshire.
+My fourteenth new ground of 2014 was on Saturday 2nd August at Pride Park in Derby, Derbyshire.
 The match was Derby County vs. Rangers in a friendly.

 Pride Park Stadium, currently known as the iPro Stadium for sponsorship reasons, is part of the Pride Park business park to the east of the city centre and around three-quarters of a mile from Derby railway station.
 The club moved to the stadium in 1997 having left the Baseball Ground which had been their home for the previous 102 years.